 Japanese green tea is the most consumed beverage in Japan.
 I had it at least twice a day while we visited rural Japan.
 It is renowned for its antioxidants and heart health benefits.
 It is served with almost every meal in Japan.
 It is best enjoyed hot, but not boiling, and without sugar or milk.
 For any tea lover in your life, this is a must buy in Japan

 One of the popular things to buy in Japan is anything matcha.
 Matcha is different from green tea, as matcha is powdered tea leaves and dissolves into water where Japanese green tea is made from steeping tea leaves in hot water.
 But matcha is not just for hot tea, from deserts to to flavouring foods, matcha is popular all over the world.
 Japan’s range of matcha products (I highly suggest some matcha mochi) is huge!
 If you are looking for Matcha au lait (like a green tea latte), as one of your Japan souvenirs, look no further than a convenience store.
 If you happen to find yourself in a Don Quijote store, they have a big matcha section too!
-If it is your first time in Japan, check out tips on visiting Japan for the first time.
+Some would consider Don Quijote the place to go for unusual things, here are more unusual things to do while in Tokyo.

 Daifuku mochi is a popular Japanese sweet.
 It is made of mochi (rice flour paste) and red bean paste inside.
 You can find these in convenience stores, hotel lobbies and gift shops!
 They are one of the best souvenirs from Japan and one of the things I make sure to bring home with me!
 There are plenty of other flavours if red bean paste is not your thing, from strawberry to seasonal favourites such as chestnuts!